ManvishK7122/Data-Job-Salary-Analysis/README.md

 | On-site  | Medium | 16 | $106,779.00|
 | Hybrid  | Large | 11 | $79,632.09 |

+- Something to note for entry level scientists is the gap between the on-site roles at a medium sized company and the hybrid role at a large company.
+The difference is substantial with almost a $30k difference in salary compared to on-site analysts at medium sized companies.

 2. Mid/Intermediate Level Scientists

 | Remoteness  | Company Size | Number of employees | Average Salary |